noirblancrouge/Formera/README.md

 When you make modifications, be sure to add a description of your changes, following the format of the other entries, to the start of this section.

+14 Feb 2025 (Bastien Sozeau)
+- Add glyphs according to the standards of the NBR glyphset

 12 Sep 2023 (Bastien Sozeau)
 - Update according GF specs - Small fixes